Campeonato Brasileiro Série A: Taça Brasil and Torneio Roberto Gomes Pedrosa (1959-1970)

 In 1968, the delay in closing the 1968 Taça Brasil made CBD use the Robertão to determine the Libertadores representatives.
-With the extinction of the Taça Brasil, the Robertão, officially named by CBD as "Taça de Prata" (Silver Cup) remained the top Brazilian championship the following two years.
+The Confederation took over the organization of the Robertão, officially renaming it to the "Taça de Prata" (Silver Cup), and extinguished the Taça Brasil after the end of that year's edition.
+The Robertão remained the top Brazilian championship the following two years.